ianmcburnie/a11y-first-workshop/README.md

 ### CHECKPOINT: Sign In &amp; Registration

 We now move onto a new page.
-Actually, two pages, the signin and registration pages.
-They both have the following content to begin with:
+Actually, two pages, signin and registration.
+Both pages have the following content to begin with:

 ```html
 <div role="main">